 This manual has been prepared to document the internal accounting procedures for the Fauquier Chamber of Commerce.
 Its purpose is to ensure that assets are safeguarded, that financial statements are in conformity with generally accepted accounting principles, and that finances are managed with responsible stewardship.

-The Fauquier Chamber of Commerce is a business association with its own non-profit designation according to the laws and statutes of the US Internal Revenue Service.
+The Fauquier Chamber of Commerce is a business association with its own non-profit designation according to the laws and statutes of the US Internal Revenue Service, being a 504 (c) (6).
 The Fauquier Chamber of Commerce’s Board of Directors receives monthly financial reports in a formal meeting from the Fauquier Chamber of Commerce executive leadership.

 All individuals with a role in the management of the Fauquier Chamber of Commerce’ fiscal operations are expected to uphold the policies in this manual.
 It is the intention of Fauquier Chamber of Commerce that this accounting manual serves as our commitment to proper, accurate financial management and reporting.

-TBD

-Joe Martin
+Alec Burnett

 President